mcktr/check_tr64_fritz/doc/01-smarthome.md

+### Smart Home device data

+Functions that collect data from smart home devices (such as the thermometers) don't respond with live data, e.g. smart home device went offline and you will still get an OK response.
+This is caused by the communication between the Fritz!Box and the smart home devices, they exchange data every ~15 minutes, therefore the smart home functions can not show the live data.

 ### Get the index for Smart Home devices

 You can fetch the index number for your smart home device from your Fritz!Box